TheRoadSurgeon/CS351-GroupProject/README.md

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**

-We choose to go with donateToFoodBank.
+We have chosen to go with the Food Bank Donation & Coordination platform.

 The idea resonated with a lot of members of the group not just because of the common good that providing info on food banks and support can provide, but also because it can bring change on a local level such